peter-volkov/pat_analyzer/README.md

 Php antimalware tool log analyzer
 ====================
-An utility which allows to analyze website logs  made by php antimalwae tool.
+An utility which allows to analyze website logs made by php antimalware tool.

 ====================
 Log example: